open-telemetry/opentelemetry-collector-contrib/processor/transformprocessor/README.md

 `drop()`

-Drops the specified [Context's](#contexts) telemetry from the collector.
+Drops the specified [Context's](#contexts) telemetry from the pipeline.
 Best used with a condition, otherwise all the Context's telemetry would be dropped.

 If a Metric ever has an empty DataPoints slice, the metric will also be dropped.
 If a Scope ever has an empty Span/Metric/Log slice the scope will also be dropped.